devxbots/octox/README.md

-# 📦 Template
+# 📥 octox

-_A pre-configured template repository for DEV x BOTS._
+_A tailor-made web framework for GitHub Apps._

-This repository is pre-configured with default tooling and configurations for the [DEV x BOTS] organization, and it can be used as a template repository to quickly bootstrap new projects.
+`octox` is a tailor-made and opinionated web framework to build GitHub Apps.
+It hides the complexity of receiving, verifying, and deserializing incoming webhooks.
+You only need to provide a function that runs your workflow, and deploy the project to get started.

 ## License